Frequently Asked Questions

 I really like your shop design - did you build it all yourself?

 Thank you!
 My shop is hosted by Shopify, who are amazing and do all the backend e-commerce stuff.
-The template is based on Venture, available free from the Shopify Theme Store, though I added a lot of custom features and modifications myself.
+The template is based on Minimal, available free from the Shopify Theme Store, though I added a lot of custom features and modifications myself.

 Wait, Shopify, Cakeify?
 Is there a link?